Developments in research and teaching

 New structures

 The Faculty of Science’s organizational structure has fundamentally changed over the last fifty years, evincing trends opposite to those at the beginning of the last century.
 The shift is less toward differentiation and more toward reintegration or reconvergence, as can be exemplified by the development of today’s Department of Chemistry in the 1980s.
 At the beginning of the decade, chemistry was taught at four different and independent institutes: the Institute for Inorganic Chemistry, the Institute for Organic Chemistry, the Institute for Physical Chemistry, and the Institute for Color Chemistry.
 The Provisional Division of Chemistry was subsequently founded as a pilot project modeled after English and American departments.
-Various personnel changes resulted in a new, permanent structure was eventually, so that in 1989, the Provisional Division of Chemistry was transformed into the Department of Chemistry.
+Various personnel changes eventually resulted in a new, permanent structure, transforming the Provisional Division of Chemistry into the Department of Chemistry in 1989.

 Special forms of cooperation are found in the Department of Environmental Sciences and the Swiss Tropical and Public Health Institute.
 The Department of Environmental Sciences is home to both the program Mankind- Society-Environment (MUG), now offering a master’s degree in sustainable development, and the Institute for Conservation Biology.
 Both areas were established in response to the environmental disaster at Schweizerhalle in the 1980s.
 Among the most recent developments is the integration of the Institute for Social and Preventive Medicine into the Swiss Tropical Institute, which has been operating under the new name Swiss Tropical and Public Health Institute since 2010.